ori-orion/orion_manipulation/README.md

 The action server takes as input a tf frame as the goal for the HSR to pick up.
 If the tf\_frame is in the config file and is still available then a hand-made pre-grasp and grasp pose will be executed.
 The robot will then try to move\_to\_go.
 If this is not possible then it will try to move back first and then go to this position.

+The omni_base commands fail if the pose integrator is killed (as was required for using AMCL move\_base)

 ## Launching the servers
 At WRS, these were run on the development pc and typically execute via the main tmux script in the ori\_hsr\_bringup package: